 Local travel & public transport

-There are a few ways to get around Bangkok, each with their own benefits and drawbacks:
+There are a few ways to get around Bangkok, each with their own benefits and drawbacks.
+Our top recommendation is to use Uber!

-- Tuk-tuks and taxis are everywhere.
+- Tuk-tuks and taxis are everywhere, and they're scammy as hell.
 The city is congested and drivers often lead double lives as scammers, so it’s better to use public transport when you can.
-Taxis and tuk-tuks are viable in a pinch; they’re always happy to pick up a “farang” (local slang for “foreigner”) because they think they can charge you more.
-Negotiate the price before leaving.
+Taxis and tuk-tuks are okay in a pinch; they’re always happy to pick up a “farang” (local slang for “foreigner”) because they think they can charge you more.
+Negotiate the price before leaving, or make sure the meter is on and running the whole time.
 Note that a typical fare from the airport to the center is around ฿450, so don’t pay more than that; a typical (relatively short) trip should be around ฿30-100 for a taxi, ฿70-200 for a tuk-tuk.
-Yes, tuk-tuks are usually more expensive and more prone to scammers.
-Read more about scams and how to avoid them here.
+(Yes, tuk-tuks are usually more expensive and more prone to scammers.
+Read more about scams and how to avoid them here.)

 - BTS Skytrain is the city’s metro system.
 It’s fast, cheap and clean.
 The only drawbacks: routes are limited and it stops running around midnight.
 The nearest metro stations to the conference are Siam and Chit Lom.
 You can find a full map and plan your trips on the official BTS website.